Total Least Square Optimal Analytic Signal by Structure Tensor for N-D images: Gradient of phase in N-D

-A compound phase gradient is then sewn together by cherry-picking among phase gradients of reliable pyramids.
+A compound phase gradient is then sewn together by cherry picking among phase gradients of reliable pyramids.
 A practical way of achieving this is by using the index $ J$

-It identifies the most reliable hyper-pyramid in which $\bom(\br) $ is.
-The ambiguity when max is not unique (at hyper-pyramid boundaries), is resolved e.g. by setting J as min of (two) $ j$s in the cause.
+It identifies the most reliable hyper-pyramid or its mirror in the zero-zone, in which $\bom(\br) $ is.
+The ambiguity when max is not unique (at hyper-pyramid boundaries), is resolved e.g. by seting J as min of (two) $ j$s in the cause.
 Note that $\bom(\br) $ is always located in the non-zero zone of the FT partition produced by the $\bn=\hat\bom_1 $ assumption, albeit the location can be in its non-reliable zone.
 In the latter case, the location can be in the zero zone of another partitioning of the FT space.

 A phase gradient selection, the analog of (\ref{eq:grad_ph_comp_2}), decided by $ J$ produces finally the compound gradient.